kserve/website/docs/modelserving/v1beta1/mlflow/v2/README.md

 further configuration.
 However, you can still override these defaults by providing a `model-settings.json` file similar to your local one.
 You can even provide a [set of `model-settings.json` files to load multiple models](https://github.com/SeldonIO/MLServer/tree/master/docs/examples/mms).

-To use v2 protocol for inference with the deployed model you set the **`protocolVersion` field to `v2`**, in this eample your model artifacts have already been uploaded to a "GCS model repository" and can be accessed as `gs://kfserving-examples/models/mlflow/wine`.
+To use v2 protocol for inference with the deployed model you set the **`protocolVersion` field to `v2`**, in this example your model artifacts have already been uploaded to a "GCS model repository" and can be accessed as `gs://kfserving-examples/models/mlflow/wine`.

 === "New Schema"